chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 </template>
 ```

 Our route will now work but won't display anything.
-Let's configure this page with VueX and flow the data down into this template making sure we're inline with [the principle of separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).
+Let's configure this page with Vue and flow the data down into this template making sure we're inline with [the principle of separation of concerns](https://en.wikipedia.org/wiki/Separation_of_concerns).

 Create a new store `store/post.js` and structure it in a similar way to our posts: